symcbean/kpx-writer-php/README.md

 Cleartext secrets are never written to the filesystem by the library.

-Due to the complications arising from thie requirement, the library will only work on Linux/Unix/POSIX systems with the PCNTL ad POSIX extensions.
+Due to the complications arising from this requirement, the library will only work on Linux/Unix/POSIX systems with the PCNTL ad POSIX extensions.

 The wrapper is implemented as a single class - KeePassWriter.
 This exposes the following methods: